Huron Feast of the Dead

-The Huron Feast of the Dead was a mortuary custom of the Wyandot people of what is today central Ontario, Canada, which involved the disinterment of deceased relatives from their initial individual graves followed by their reburial in a final communal grave.
+The Huron Feast of the Dead was a mortuary custom of the Wendat/Wyandot of what is today central Ontario, Canada, which involved the disinterment of deceased relatives from their initial individual graves followed by their reburial in a final communal grave.
 A time for both mourning and celebration, the custom became spiritually and culturally significant.

-Early in the custom's development, as whole villages moved to a new location, other Wyandot would travel to join them in arranging mass reburials of their dead, who were transported to the new location.
+Early in the custom's development, as whole villages moved to a new location, other Wendat would travel to join them in arranging mass reburials of their dead, who were transported to the new location.
 The people would take dead bodies out of their first graves and clean the remains in preparation for reburial in a new location.
 Customs evolved over the centuries as populations migrated and increased.
 They continued to follow traditional beliefs about the afterlife.
 The arrival of Europeans added new aspects to the process.
-The Huron adopted a practice of exchanging material gifts as a central part of these festivals.
-Some among the Wyandot criticized these practices.
-The French missionary Jean de Brébeuf discussed such a ceremony which he saw in 1636 at the Wyandot capital of Ossossané. (now in Simcoe County, Ontario).
+The Wendat adopted a practice of exchanging material gifts as a central part of these festivals.
+Some among the Wendat criticized these practices.
+The French missionary Jean de Brébeuf discussed such a ceremony which he saw in 1636 at the Wendat capital of Ossossané. (now in Simcoe County, Ontario).
 Twentieth-century archeological excavations revealed and confirmed information about these traditions.